5th Indiana Volunteers

 The 5th Indiana Volunteers, also known as the 5th Regiment Indiana Volunteer Infantry, was an infantry regiment that participated in the Mexican–American War.
 The unit was formed and commanded by future Kansas Senator James Henry Lane who had recently returned from commanding the 3rd Indiana Volunteer Infantry.
-Mahlon Dickerson Manson, later a member of Congress and a general in the Civil War served as captain of Company "I" in the regiment.
 The regiment remained in Mexico for the duration of the war.

+Organization

+The regiment was organized in Madison, Indiana, on October 14, 1847.
+In total the regiment recruited some 973 men from the state of Indiana, the regiment was organized as follows during its muster:

+Service

+The regiment elected James Henry Lane as the regiments Colonel, Allen May as Lieutenant Colonel, John M. Myers as Major, James Baker as Regimental Quartermaster, James S. Athon as Surgeon, and John M. Lord as the regiment's Adjutant.
+Lane had originally entered the army as Captain of the "Dearborn Volunteers" and had seen service in the 3rd Indiana Volunteer Infantry Regiment before being appointed to the 5th Regiment.